neshapiro/notes/fem/emma_bostian_design_systems/storybook.md

 [Check out the slides](https://fem-design-systems.netlify.app/customizing-storybook)

 This is needed if you want to have your brand identity on your Storybook.
 It will require a `manager.js` file to specify the config.
 Here you can choose to use their standard themes, or you can create and import your own!

+## Deploying

+Use the build command to build our storybook files into a static folder that we can deploy!